SanjoDeundiak/process-runner/DESIGN.md

     - Use [clone3](https://manpages.debian.org/testing/manpages-dev/clone3.2.en.html#CLONE_INTO_CGROUP) which is
        [supported in Go](https://cs.opensource.google/go/go/+/refs/tags/go1.25.0:src/syscall/exec_linux.go;l=107)
        to not let a process run without cgroup for a short period of time (which it could use to fork).
-4. Wire up I/O - create pipes for stdout&stderr
+4. Wire up I/O:
+   - create Linux pipes for stdout&stderr using `Cmd.StdoutPipe()` and `Cmd.StderrPipe()`
-   - constantly read stdout & stderr from pipes (to avoid blocking)
-   - append chunks of the output to a singly linked list (atomically using `atomic.Pointer`)
+   - create a goroutine for each pipe that will read from it and append new data to a single linked list dedicated to that process
+   - implement that single linked list using `atomic.Pointer`.
+There is only one writer for that list, so an atomic pointer should be enough to achieve concurrency safety.
-   - notify the readers that new data is available (using `sync.Cond` and `Broadcast()`, need to be careful here to avoid race conditions)
+   - notify the readers that new data is available in the list (using `sync.Cond` and `Broadcast()`, need to be careful here to avoid race conditions)
 5. Track process via `pidfd`.

 ### Stopping a job